JayCuthrell/jaycuthrell.com/_pages/about.md

 Back in the mid to late 90s the first computers I was paid to work on were made by Dell.
 IIRC, they were Dell XPS P100 with a Buslogic SCSI card and a DEC Tulip Ethernet card running Slackware and Red Hat Linux.

-Presently, I am in a servant leader role as a [Managing Director at Dell Technologies](/resume/).
+Most recently, I was in a servant leader role as a [Managing Director at Dell Technologies](/resume/).

 The _hindsight 20/20 storytelling_ goes something like this... but [my meandering career path](/resume/) was anything but planned.